KuyaJimbo/CodeWiz_Mini_Projects/UnityCamp/SpaceShooter/Lessons/L3) Create a Projectile.md

 **Sprite Renderer**

-- Controls how the Triangle Game Object LOOKS)
+- Controls how the Circle Game Object LOOKS

 ## BONUS: Design your own Projectile!